VaibhavRajpal/Attendance-Tracker-Engage-2022/README.md

 # Tech Stack Selection
 In spite of all the smart devices that exist today in the world, one thing that is common is - web and internet browsers.
 I selected my application to be a web application so that a large number of users are able to use it.

-For frontend development, I have used HTML, CSS, and Javascript.
+For frontend development, I have used HTML, CSS,Javascript and Bootstrap.
 For backend development, I have used Flask(Python).

  - Using Trello for managing my work:
 ![](static/Images_for_readme/overview.png)